WAC Develops Tomorrow's Global Leaders

 Seeking WAC Teams

 The World Affairs Challenge especially seeks to engage students from under-served schools in learning about global affairs.
 Over one-third of the registered teams from past years have come from the national AVID program, which is designed to assist students from low-income and minority families attend college.
 The Denver Council on Foreign Relations and the World Affairs Council of Colorado Springs offer team scholarships to offset the costs of WAC participation.
-Please click on the Scholarship toggle.
+Check back later for information on available scholarships.